 Local Homestay Business Association of the Raja Ampat District, Indonesia

 Life at sea is important.
 I’m the son of a fisherman and this life is inherited from our parents.
 The sea is the source of our life and the tourism associated with it has made a difference to our family.
 We must keep it beautiful and sustainable because we feel the changes that occur in our oceans, as does the environment and society at large.
 My chosen SDG goal is #14: Life Below Water.
 Water is important for both humans and animals.
 It’s important for water to be kept clean so that it doesn’t threaten life at sea.
 If it does, it threatens our incomes too.
 If the sea becomes broken our life will become hard.
-We are just like the seals – who also eat
+We are just like the seals – who also eat from the ocean.

 To learn more about the Equator Initiative and all 31 2017 Equator Prize Winners, please visit: www.equatorinitiative.org.
 To learn about the SDG Indigenous Heroes photo series, please visit: RalphReutimann.com/sdg